angela-d/filewave-scripts/mac/forticlient-vpn/README.md

 I set this up as a separate fileset.
 This will include a GUI popup if the user has to reboot for the system extension to finish setup.
 (Alternatively, clicking Allow in System Preferences does the job too, but complicates things with some users.)

-1. Upload [config-check.sh](config-check.sh) as a verification script
+1. Upload [cleanup-script-config/config-check.sh](cleanup-script-config/config-check.sh) as a verification script
-2. Modify [vpn.plist](vpn.plist) and configure the connection details for your environment
+2. Modify [cleanup-script-config/vpn.plist](cleanup-script-config/vpn.plist) and configure the connection details for your environment
 3. Open the fileset and put **vpn.plist** in the following locations:
   ```text
   Library > Application Support > Fortinet > FortiClient > conf